The Pacific Salmon Explorer

 What can I find on the Pacific Salmon Explorer?

-- Sixty years of population data (e.g. spawner abundance, harvest) for Chinook, coho, chum, pink and sockeye salmon populations;
+- Sixty years of data on salmon spawner abundance, catch, and productivity for salmon Conservation Units;

-- Interactive maps displaying the risk of degradation to freshwater salmon habitats from multiple human and environmental pressures;
+- Interactive maps displaying the status of freshwater salmon habitats from multiple habitat pressures;

-- Maps showing the location of both existing and proposed resource development projects that may overlap with salmon habitat;
+- Maps showing the location of proposed resource development projects that overlap with freshwater salmon habitat;

 - Ability to download source datasets and print maps and figures.